 The most well-known Battle of the Civil War, Gettysburg came to be a potent symbol of the ghastly futility of that conflict.
 Four months after the Battle, a crowd of several thousand gathered to witness the dedication of the Gettysburg Memorial Cemetery.
 President Abraham Lincoln delivered the brief invocation.
 It was a masterpiece.
 Austere yet magisterial, sorrowful yet uplifting, magnanimous yet resolute, the Gettysburg Address became perhaps the most famous wartime speech in history.

 To citizens of the early twenty-first century, the American Civil war seems as remote as the signing of the Magna Carta, more sepia-toned myth than fact.
 But it was real, as were the the millions who experienced it, who were once just as alive and aware as you and I. Their very real suffering and struggle seem almost incomprehensible to us, living as we do in an age of extraordinary comfort, plenty, and safety.
-But in a way, that sacrifice paved the way for us.
+But in a way, their sacrifice paved the way for us.
 We would not be who we are today were it not for them who endured the unendurable.

 So on this historic day, let each of us reflect for a moment on those who have gone before, who made possible through their suffering the peaceable, prosperous, inconceivably plentiful way of life we today enjoy.